nystudio107/craft-twig-base-templates/README.md

 {% endblock headMeta %}
 ```

-The above will render the content from the `base-html-layout.twig`'s `headMeta` block, and then also output your content as well.
+The above will render the content from the `html-page.twig`'s `headMeta` block, and then also output your content as well.

 ### The special `content` block for AJAX